 Call set-up with ICE: Delaying the INVITE in the Originator’s server with provisional response from Terminating Participant, sent reliably

-Similar to the section above, the Originator’s server cannot assume that the Terminating Participant’s terminal supports preconditions [RFC3312].
+Similar to the section above, the Originator’s server cannot assume that the Terminating Participant supports preconditions [RFC3312].
 To avoid ghost rings [RFC5245], the server therefore synthesizes a provisional answer towards the Originator.

 However, this flow shows an alternative for the steps in the answer phase: The Terminating Participant is assumed to send a provisional response reliably, e.g. to inform the Originator that it has to run ICE procedures locally and therefore has delayed the ringing.